Process & Approach

 Figma

-Component library, token management via Variables, auto-layout for all components, Code Connect for Storybook parity.
+Component library, token management with Variables, auto-layout, and Code Connect for Storybook parity.

 Storybook

-Component documentation, visual regression testing, interaction testing, and design-to-code parity verification.
+Component documentation, visual regression and interaction testing, code parity verification.

 GitHub

-RFC process, contribution workflows, changelog, and the public record of every architectural decision.
+RFC process, contribution workflows, changelog, and public record for all architectural decisions.